Hiwonder-docs/Jetson-Orin-Nano/source/docs/3_Basic_Operation_Course.md

 1. A mobile phone

-2. A laptop (If you’re using a desktop, a USB wireless network adapter needs to be prepared.)
+2. A laptop (If you're using a desktop, a USB wireless network adapter needs to be prepared.)

 3. A wireless network adapter for Jetson Orin Nano.
 Insert the network adapter into any USB port on the development board.